virtualidentityag/vi-frontend-hub/src/advanced-components.md

 ## Challenge
-Rewrite your Accordion or, if you want a challenge, a useful component using an [open API](https://github.com/toddmotto/public-apis) Otherwise use our API we wrote for you: [https://api.dev-fe-onboarding.virtual-identity.com](https://api.dev-fe-onboarding.virtual-identity.com).
+Rewrite your Accordion or, if you want a challenge, a useful component using an [open API](https://github.com/toddmotto/public-apis).
 You need to tackle the above mentioned *subject areas*, so typescript is a must, as are data handling and an API.

 ## Questions